-The Monday thing goes back to the "blue laws" which dominated most rural Florida counties back in the bad old days of the Great Depression.
+That anomaly goes back to the "blue laws" which dominated most rural Florida counties back in the bad old days of the Great Depression.

 One of those laws kept people from doing business on Sunday, so the good ole boys of the area shifted their farmer's market to Monday.

 During the peak of the winter season, when all of the snowbirds have come down to Florida for the winter, the flea and farmer markets are so busy you have to search awhile for a parking space.

 Not nearly as many dealers set up during the hot Florida summers.
 I made a recent visit in July.
 I think there were only 400-500 dealers set up.

 A few antiques were displayed here and there, but the biggest antique offerings take place in the cooler winter months.

 The Farmer's market had lots of beautiful tomatoes, onions, peppers, squash, melons, oranges, tangerines and just about anything else that grows in Florida.
-There was a large selection of house plants and even citrus trees.

 The Sumter County Farmer's Market is across the street just east of the Westside market.
 There are also a couple of other open shed type flea markets on the same side as the Farmer's Market.

 I have found you can park in any of the lots and easily walk around to visit all of the markets.
 They are all located in one big open field with many of the vendors set up in the shade of big open sheds.

 There are many concession stands located all over the flea market grounds.
-You can find hot dogs, hamburgers, kettlecorn, peanuts, sandwiches, soft drinks and a lot of other offerings to please the palate.
+You can find hot dogs, hamburgers, kettle corn, peanuts, sandwiches, soft drinks and a lot of other offerings to please the palate.

 The town of Webster is very tiny, maybe a few hundred people, so there are only a few shops and restaurants outside of the flea market grounds.

 It is an easy town to find once you know where to look.
 The Webster flea markets are on CR-471 right in the middle of town.

 The Webster Westside flea market hours set the pace for the entire operation.
 The market is open from 600 am to 200 pm.